-Welcome to yet another installment of my 2020's Free Comic Book Day reviews.
+Welcome to part four of my 2021 Free Comic Book Day reviews.
 My pals at Stormwatch Comics in West Berlin, New Jersey send me these FCBD comics so I can read and write about them in the bloggy thing.
-Only twice have I actually reached my goal of reading and writing about all the FCBD comics available in a given year.
-Maybe this time I’ll three-peat that achievement.
-I think I can do it, but it’ll take me until sometime in mid-2021 to complete this particular mission.
+On three occasions, I have reached my goal of reading and writing about all the FCBD comics from a given year..
+I'll have disappointing news for you in a bit.

 When I read and review FCBD comics, I look at three areas.

 ACCESSIBILITY: Is the material presented in such a way that someone coming to it for the first time can follow it?

 SALESMANSHIP: After reading the FCBD offering, would someone want and be able to buy more of the same?

 I score FCBD offerings on a scale of zero to ten.
 Each category is worth three points with the tenth point coming from my interest in seeing more of what’s ever in the book.